 Who doesn’t love a trifle?
-With Christmas coming and my partner’s eldest daughter being vegan, I was keen to try and create a vegan version that we could all enjoy after Christmas dinner.
-After a couple of attempts I think you will agree this is just as good, if not better than any dairy version.
-It does take a little time to pull together, but no different to creating any other special dessert for Christmas.
-I would make the sponge a day before so it is ready to go when you want to pull the trifle together and invest in a nice posh bowl to show it off!
+This vegan trifle recipe makes a delicious trifle!
+Possibly even better than a traditional trifle.
+It does take a little time to pull together, but no different to creating any other special dessert.
+Delicious creamy coconut, summer fruits, custard and traditional jelly made with Agar Agar, it really is the real deal!
+I would make the sponge a day before so it is ready to go when you want to pull the trifle together and invest in a nice bowl to show it off!

 Vegan Trifle.Print This

 - For The Sponge Base: